- Why study Land Economy at Christ's?

 We publish full guidelines on written work in the Current Applicants section on 20 September each year.

 If we invite you for interviews, these usually take place in early December.
+For the last three years interviews have been online and students have been interviewed either at home (in most cases) or at school (if easier).
 Those invited for interviews are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Land Economy.
-One will be with Christ’s Director of Studies Dr Franziska Sielker.

 At Christ's we don’t have fixed quotas for places, so the number of students we admit in any year depends on the strengths of the applicants.
 In Land Economy, we admit around two students each year.